sunsnba/glo-takehome/README.md

 # Rendering data with hbs

 In order to render the desired API data it was necessary to JSON.stringify the object data to display for the client.
 The data variables then needed to be added to the teacher.hbs file within the appropriate html tags.
+Since I was not supposed to use the app.js file I did not register a helper function to stringify/format the object data.
+Another approach would be to iterate through the object data in the hbs file with the built-in "each" helper.

 # Bonus